matbee-eth/onnx-face-clustering/README.md

-# Typescript/Javascript implementation of ONNX Face Clustering using ONNXRuntimeWeb
+# Typescript/Javascript implementation of Face Clustering using ONNXRuntimeWeb

 ## Description